cloudfoundry-attic/bosh-lite/README.md

 # bosh-lite

-A lite development env for BOSH using Warden from within Vagrant.
+A local development environment for BOSH using warden containers in a vagrant box.

-This readme also includes demonstrates how to deploy Cloud Foundry into bosh-lite.
+This readme walks through deploying Cloud Foundry with bosh-lite.
+Bosh and bosh-lite can be used to deploy just about anything once you've got the hang of it.

 ## Installation